dssg/triage/README.md

 - `model_storage_class=FSModelStorageEngine`: The path to a model storage engine class.
 The library that Triage uses for model training and evaluation, [catwalk](https://github.com/dssg/catwalk), provides multiple classes that handle storing trained models in different mediums, such as on the local filesystem or Amazon S3.
 We recommend starting with the `catwalk.storage.FSModelStorageEngine` to save models on the local filesystem.
 - `project_path='/path/to/directory/to/save/data'`: The path to where you would like to store design matrices and trained models.

-With that in mind, a more full version of the experiment run script might look like this:
+With that in mind, a more full version of the experiment instantiation might look like this:

 ```
 import sqlalchemy
 import yaml
+import logging

 from catwalk.storage import FSModelStorageEngine
 from triage.experiments import SingleThreadedExperiment